-…if you follow the Leeward Highway in St Vincent (fancy name for the only main road) you will soon or later reach Wallilabou where normally the people stop and visit a very well-known place because a few years ago that was the locale where a big crew made the movie called The pirate of the Caribbean.
+…if you follow the Leeward Highway in St Vincent (fancy name for the only main road) you will sooner or later reach Wallilabou where normally the people stop and visit a very well-known place because a few years ago that was the place, where a big crew made the movie "The pirates of the Caribbean".
 Famous place for pirate fans.
-You can still find some signs of the movies, leftover buildings and some nice spot where you can park with your yacht if you have one or find people who all know very well Johnny Deep personally.
+You can still find some signs of the movie, leftover buildings and some nice spots where you can park with your yacht if you have one or find people who all know very well Johnny Deep personally.
 It was a big moment at a place where people normally never stop.
-Busy road, all day long vans pass from one or the other direction not giving too much attention anything else than the ex-movie scene or not even for that.
+Busy road, all day long vans pass from one or the other direction not giving much attention to the ex-movie scene.